afps-spec

 A package MUST NOT declare a dependency on itself.
 Consumers SHOULD detect circular dependencies in the transitive dependency graph and report them with a concrete cycle path.

-4.4 Provider Configuration
+4.4 Integration Configuration (Deprecated)

 5. Schema System